-To conduct this study, simulated eccentric waveforms with different magnitudes of eccentricity will be generated.
+To conduct this study, simulated eccentric waveforms with different magnitudes of eccentricity were generated.
 To identify apparent differences, these waveforms will be compared to standard quasi-circular waveforms using matched-filtering and sanity checks.
 The study of eccentric waveforms involves using waveform overlap with standard waveforms.
 By comparing them, we can quantify the waveforms using parameter estimation, ensuring that eccentricity is considered when generating or detecting GWs signals.

 The next step involves performing an injection study to simulate the GWs search process.
-GWs waveforms with random eccentricity will be injected into random noise.
-The simulation will search for the waveforms and find out the estimated eccentricity of the signal using Bilby.
+GWs waveforms with random eccentricity were injected into random noise.
+It is first done by using PyCBC libraries and functions to test for the detectability of eccentric waveforms preliminarily.
+The simulation searched for the waveforms and find out the estimated eccentricity of the signal using Bilby.